 Jagdschloss was the first German production set with a PPI, transmitting PPI information directly to remote command headquarters over dedicated landlines, or directional 50 cm (600 MHz) radio links.

-The Germans also developed an ingenious passive radar system named "Klein-Heidelberg", probably developed by Telefunken considering the name, that was used only in coastal regions along the North Sea and English Channel.
+In late 1943, the Germans also introduced an ingenious passive radar system named "Klein-Heidelberg", probably developed by Telefunken considering the name, that was used only in coastal regions along the North Sea and English Channel.
 It worked by sensing Chain Home emissions, with one small antenna focused on a CH station to obtain the original radar pulse, and a larger steerable passive antenna, based on the Wassermann-S, that picked up CH reflections on bomber formations.

-* As an odd footnote to German radar development, late in the war the Germans actually introduced a radar named the "Elefant-Ruessel", a floodlight system that was inspired by the British Chain Home longwave stations.
+* As a puzzling footnote to German radar development, late in the war the Germans introduced a radar named the "Elefant-Ruessel", a floodlight system with similarities to the British Chain Home longwave stations.
 It was built by the German Postal Authority with some help from Telefunken.
+Records on the Elefant-Ruessel are sketchy; it has been seen as a copy of CH, but that seems a simplistic read on the matter.
+It appears to have been designed primarily as a primitive "over the horizon (OTH)" radar, to pick up air and naval traffic at long ranges over the sea.

 * The Germans did not set up a comprehensive defense network in the East comparable to the Kammhuber Line.
 The Soviets were not into strategic bombing, the primary mission of the Red Air Force being battlefield support of the troops -- and the battlefront tended to shift, sometimes drastically, making investments into large fixed-site installations a poor use of resources.